 This was followed in the afternoon by a guided tour of the Zentrum Paul Klee with curator Michael Baumgartner.
 He then gave a presentation explaining the central role of nature in Klee's works.
 Further analyses were presented by Linn Buchert (Friedrich Schiller University Jena); her dissertation deals with the role of the breathing metaphor in visual art.

 Composition students from Bern University of the Arts and the Vertigo Ensemble enriched the symposium with a concluding concert.
 They performed pieces inspired by Boulezʼ Structures I, a work that Boulez originally wanted to call An der Grenze des Fruchtlandes in 1951, in reference to Kleeʼs painting Monument an der Grenze des Fruchtlandes.
-The participants were able to experience directly how the impressions from the two-day symposium influence perception when listening to these premieres.
+Participants were able to experience directly how the impressions from the two-day symposium influenced their perception when listening to these world premieres.

 SRF2 Kultur merges jazz and world music formats